saeidnavaser/JavaScript_course/Chapter_03/011_Functions/Readme.md

 ![Function flow](function_flow.png)

-## Declaring a function that need information
+## Declaring a function that needs information

 Sometimes a function needs specific information to perform its task.
 In such cases, when you declare the function you give it `parameters` inside the function, the parameters act like variables.